Dr. Joseph SheehanAssistant Professor of Composition

 B.A., Duquesne University

-Joseph Sheehan is a composer, pianist, and educator rooted in classical, jazz, and world musics.
-Through his compositions, performances, and teaching, Sheehan works to connect with people in deep and fulfilling ways, and to build stronger, more diverse musical communities.
+Joseph Sheehan is a composer, pianist, and educator immersed in classical, jazz, and world musics.
+In his compositions, performances, and teaching, Sheehan works to connect with people in deep and meaningful ways, and to discover connections between diverse musical communities.

-Other ensembles that have performed Sheehan's music include the Pittsburgh New Music Ensemble, the Aspen Contemporary Ensemble, the Alea III Ensemble, the Kuttner Quartet, and the Westmoreland Choral Society.
+Other ensembles performing Sheehan's music include the Pittsburgh New Music Ensemble, the Aspen Contemporary Ensemble, the Alea III Ensemble, Overarts, and the Kuttner Quartet.
 In 2007 the Indiana University New Music Ensemble performed Suspended in Perpetual Ascent in Washington, D.C., Philadelphia, and New York City as part of an East Coast tour; and the American Composers Orchestra read Sail Away to Soft, Sweet Bells at the 2005 Underwood New Music Readings.
-Sheehan has won top composition prizes from BMI, NFMC, and Indiana University, and was a fellow at the 2008 Aspen Summer Music Festival.
+Sheehan has won top composition prizes from BMI (two William Schuman prizes for most outstanding score), NFMC, and Indiana University, and was a fellow at the 2008 Aspen Summer Music Festival.

-Dr. Sheehan holds a D.M. and M.M. from Indiana University, Bloomington, IN, and a B.A. from Duquesne University.
+Dr. Sheehan holds a D.M.
+(2008) and M.M.
+(2004) in composition from Indiana University, Bloomington, IN, and a B.A.
+(2002) in music technology from Duquesne University.
 He currently serves as an assistant professor at Duquesne University's innovative Musicianship Department in Pittsburgh, PA.